kristigordon/Genetic_Rat_Mutations/README.md

 GENERATION_LIMIT = 500
 ```

-Ensure even number of rats for breeding pairs:
+Ensure even number of rats for breeding pairs by using the modulo function.
+This function will divide the numerical value by the number chosen, in this case we need an even number of rats so % 2 will work great.
+If a number is 10 % 2, this will be 0 remaining since 2 can go into 10 5 times.
+However, 11 % 2 would be 1 since there would be 1 remaining after dividing the two numbers.
 ```
 if NUM_RATS % 2 != 0:
     NUM_RATS += 1